Google Workspace security and trust

 Google Workspace supports customers' compliance with the US Health Insurance Portability and Accountability Act (HIPAA), which governs the safeguarding, use and disclosure of protected health information (PHI).
 Customers who are subject to HIPAA and wish to use Google Workspace for PHI processing or storage can sign a business associate amendment with Google.
 View more details about HIPAA compliance with Google Workspace.

 At Google Workspace, we champion initiatives that prioritise and improve the security and privacy of user data.
-We’ve made updates to our Data Processing Amendment to ensure that Google Workspace customers can confidently use our services now that the GDPR is in effect.
-We’ve also implemented stringent policies, processes and controls through our Data Processing Amendment and standard contractual clauses.
-In those agreements we commit to comply with the obligations applicable to us under the GDPR with respect to the processing that we do on behalf of our customers, and we have worked closely with European data protection authorities to meet their expectations.
+We've made updates to our Cloud Data Processing Addendum to ensure that Google Workspace customers can confidently use our services now that the GDPR is in effect.
+We've also implemented stringent policies, processes and controls through our Cloud Data Processing Addendum and standard contractual clauses.
+In those agreements we commit to comply with the obligations applicable to us under the GDPR with respect to the processing we do on behalf of our customers, and we have worked closely with European data protection authorities to meet their expectations.
 Learn more.

 Millions of students rely on G Suite for Education.
 G Suite for Education services comply with the US Family Educational Rights and Privacy Act (FERPA).
 Our commitment to this compliance is included in our agreements.